Here's word from LT's San Jose website:

 Living Tomorrow San Jose concept (Source: Businessweek)

+Living Tomorrow has been generating a lot of excitement, positive reactions from potential participants ever since announcing its upcoming Silicon Valley project.
 Living Tomorrow has always been proud of the sponsorship returns it is able to provide its participants.
 However, due to construction issues, pricing and the resulting timeline consequences, Living Tomorrow couldn't guarantee its potential participants a return on investment that would be at the levels we typically provide to our participants in Europe.
 Because of this, Living Tomorrow has decided not to develop a Silicon Valley project at this time.
 Living Tomorrow thanks you for your support and continued interest, and if your company would like to explore participation in Europe, we would be happy to welcome you as a participant in our second Living Tomorrow project currently in development in Amsterdam.
 Peter Bongers and Frank Beliën - Chairmen & Founders Living Tomorrow

 Merc story here.